zbenmo/turingpoint/README.md

     # Also note.
 The environment is aware of the agent.
 This is how the environment was designed.
     # The action space of the agent is coded in the environment.
     # The observation space is intended for the agent and reflects probably also what the agent should know about itself.
-    # The _state output is a bit suspicious.
-It is here probably as the model also predicts the state.
+    # The _state output is related to RNNs, AFAIK.
     action, _state = model.predict(obs, deterministic=True)
     # Here the reward, done, and info outputs are just for our evaluation.
     # Mainly what is happening here is that the environment moves to a new state.